Seal of Dane County County of Dane

 Participation Process

-A status conference email will be sent by Journey Mental Health.
-When the status conference date is set, the defendant will enter a plea, as agreed to with the prosecutor, sign a contract/agreement to participate in the program.
-To obtain the contract or agreement please contact the scheduling coordinator at Journey Mental Health.
+JusticePoint staff will send a status conference email.
+When the status conference date is set, the defendant will enter a plea (as agreed upon with the prosecutor) and sign a contract/agreement to participate in the program.
+To obtain the contract or agreement, please refer to the Policy & Procedure manual for the respective program.
 These contracts/agreements will always be sent with the status conference email.

 Program Participation and Completion

-Participants will attend court review sessions, meet with case manager, submit to random drug testing, and comply with other conditions of contract, receive sanctions or rewards.
+Participants will attend court review sessions as scheduled, meet with case managers, submit to random drug testing, and comply with other conditions of programming.

-Upon completion of the program, they will successfully graduate with agreed to disposition imposed or fail and be terminated from program and be returned to original trial judge for sentencing.
+Upon successful completion of the program, participants will successfully graduate with the agreed upon disposition imposed.
+If participants do not complete the program and are terminated from the program, the cases will be returned to the original trial judge for sentencing.

 In general, successful completion of DPU will result in the dismissal of charges.
-In DCDP participants will enter a knowing and voluntary plea to charge(s) agreed to by the parties.
+In DCDP, participants will enter a knowing and voluntary plea to charge(s) agreed to by the parties.
 A judgment of conviction will often not be entered.
 The defendant will sign the DCDP contract.
-The parties will specify in the contract the agreed disposition for both success and failure.
+The parties will specify the agreed disposition for both success and failure in the contract.
 Failure to comply with the contract must result in an agreed term of incarceration.
 Success will often result in the avoidance of felony convictions, or any conviction.
-Successful completion of DCTP will result the avoidance of a prison sentence.
+Successful completion of DCTP will result in the avoidance of a prison sentence.
 Individual case situations will vary.
 If the prosecutor and defense attorney are not in agreement with admission, the matter will be referred as part of an argued sentencing hearing before the DCTP or assigned trial judge.